Psykotikism/Mutant_Tanks/README.md

 **Pelipoika** - For the [[TF2] Rainbow Glow](https://forums.alliedmods.net/showthread.php?t=287533) plugin.

-**Silvers (Silvershot)** - For his plugins which make good references, help with gamedata signatures, and helping to optimize/fix various parts of the code.
+**Silvers (Silvershot)** - For his plugins which make good references, helping with gamedata signatures, and helping to optimize/fix various parts of the code.

-**epz/epzminion** - For help with gamedata signatures, offsets, addresses, and invaluable input.
+**epz/epzminion** - For helping with gamedata signatures, offsets, addresses, and invaluable input.

 **Lux/LuxLuma** - For helping to optimize/fix various parts of the code, the code for detecting thirdperson view, and for the [Left4Fix](https://github.com/LuxLuma/Left-4-fix) and [[L4D/L4D2]WeaponHandling_API](https://forums.alliedmods.net/showthread.php?t=319947) plugins.

-**Forgetest** - For help with gamedata offsets.
+**Forgetest** - For helping with gamedata offsets.

 **Milo|** - For the [Extended Map Configs](https://forums.alliedmods.net/showthread.php?t=85551) and [Dailyconfig](https://forums.alliedmods.net/showthread.php?t=84720) plugins.